-General and Plan Participants-The Plan is a defined contribution plan covering all employees of United Air Lines, Inc. ("United" or the "Company") who are represented by Aircraft Mechanics Fraternal Association ("AMFA") and the International Association of Machinists and Aerospace Workers ("IAM") except Mileage Plus, Inc. employees who participate in the Mileage Plus, Inc. Investment Plus Plan and Maintenance Instructors who participate in the United Airlines Management and Administrative 401(k) Plan.
+General and Plan Participants-The Plan is a defined contribution plan covering all employees of United Air Lines, Inc. ("United") who are represented by the Aircraft Mechanics Fraternal Association ("AMFA") and the International Association of Machinists and Aerospace Workers ("IAM") except Mileage Plus, Inc. employees and Maintenance Instructors who participate in the United Airlines Management and Administrative 401(k) Plan.
+Effective April 1, 2008, AMFA was replaced by the International Brotherhood of Teamsters Union.
 Employees are eligible to become participants on their date of hire.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").

-Trustee and Record Keeper-Fidelity Management Trust Company ("Fidelity") is the Plan trustee and Fidelity Investments Institutional Operations Company, Inc. ("FIIOC") is the transfer agent and record keeper of the Plan.
+Trustee and Record Keeper-Fidelity Management Trust Company ("Fidelity" or "Trustee") is the Plan trustee and Fidelity Investments Institutional Operations Company, Inc. ("FIIOC") is the transfer agent and recordkeeper of the Plan.